konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I checked everything in "kazlek HWSensor 6.25.1426" in Pandora's post-installation to get some sensor capabilities.

+After a reboot, I had advanced sensors in Applications/Utilities/HWMonitor.
+I have it running on startup so I have a ncie way to look in on all my hardware.

 #### disk

-I enabled "Trim Enabler", "AHCIPortInjector.kext" and "AppleATIATA.kext"
+I enabled "TRIM Enabler", "AHCIPortInjector.kext" and "AppleATIATA.kext"

-After reboot, I found "Trim Enabler" in Applications/Utilities and enabled patch.
+After reboot, I found "TRIM Enabler" in Applications/Utilities and enabled patch.
 I rebooted, then ran it again, and verified that TRIM is enabled.

 #### bluetooth